The Effects Of Human Activities On Local Climate And Weather

 In the previous section, we already briefly touched on the issue of carbon dioxide and other greenhouse gases.
 In urban environments, emissions from cars, buses, and industries result in more concentrated levels of carbon dioxide in the air compared to rural regions.

-When the carbon dioxide gases hit a temperature inversion layer above a populated area, it traps the heat and gases within it.
-This leads to a buildup of heat and smog that is not only harmful to the environment but causes a health risk to humans as well.
+When carbon dioxide and other pollutants become trapped beneath a temperature inversion layer above a populated area, the heat and gases can build up below it.
+This leads to a buildup of heat and smog that is not only harmful to the environment but also poses a health risk to humans.

 You can find out what temperature inversion is, how it works, as well as its impact on the environment in this article.